Emily Bryce, OTR/L (she/her)

 Jayden was born and raised in Washington State and is a recent graduate from the Green River College Occupational Therapy Assistant program.
 As a part of her fieldwork requirements, Jayden was assigned to 10-weeks at Little Fern Forest where she was introduced to the lovely LFF family.

-She has continued her OT journey at LFF working at both the Indianola and Woodinville locations.
+She has continued her OT journey at LFF working at both the Indianola and Eastside locations.

 Before attending OT school, Jayden was a forest preschool teacher during COVID and quickly became invested in the benefits of child-led play.
 She is the oldest of 3 siblings and grew up with an autistic brother, resulting in her being involved with the neurodivergent community at a young age.
 She is excited to continue growing her knowledge and passion for inclusive education and creating neurodivergent affirming environments for children to grow.